Everything travelers need to know about coronavirus - KRDO

 Travelers are increasingly on edge as the coronavirus pandemic grips the globe, prompting travel restrictions, cancellations and suspensions.

-Meanwhile, the US State Department raised the worldwide travel advisory to Level 3 on Wednesday night — meaning US citizens should reconsider travel abroad.
+The US State Department raised the worldwide travel advisory to Level 3 on March 11 — meaning US citizens should reconsider travel abroad.

 “The Department of State advises US citizens to reconsider travel abroad due to the global impact of Covid-19.
 Many areas throughout the world are now experiencing Covid-19 outbreaks and taking action that may limit traveler mobility, including quarantines and border restrictions,” the statement said.